pyOpenSci/software-peer-review/how-to/editors-guide.md

 ### ✔️ 3.
 Identify reviewers for the Python package

-Each review should have at least two reviewers.
+Standard reviews should have at least two reviewers.
+Packages eligible for the publication fast-track pathway may proceed with one reviewer.

 - One reviewer should have expertise in both Python and the scientific domain related to the package submitted.
 - The second reviewer can be more generally focused on the package's usability, accessibility, and packaging infrastructure.
 This allows people who are newer to review to get involved while also providing a critical usability check for the package.